 Double stitch seam:

-It is also based on the original plain steam.
+It is on the original plain steam.
 Just use your scissors to cut the seam allowance fabric down carefully.
 Later, you can get a flat seam allowance with ease.

 You can also prepare a serger to create a 4-thread overlock seam.
-It is quite easy to achieve and you can get the most lace fabric seams.
+It is easy to achieve.
+And you can get the most lace fabric seams.

 Step 2: Sew lace trim to your garment